asyncapi/spec/versions/next/asyncapi.md

 <a name="serverVariableObjectDefault"></a>default | `string` | The default value to use for substitution, and to send, if an alternate value is _not_ supplied.
 <a name="serverVariableObjectDescription"></a>description | `string` | An optional description for the server variable.
 [CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation.

-At least one of the fields MUST be provided.

 This object MAY be extended with [Specification Extensions](#specificationExtensions).